Protect Ya Neck: Background and composition

 I was wearing the suit and tie shit back then on some old time gangster shit.
 He had that other shit like, ‘Girl come do me.’
 I guess they wasn’t feeling that shit so they chose to push me harder than they pushed him.
 That ain’t my fault what the fuck are you mad at me for?
 So you know how that shit is.
 He ain’t gonna come to my face and say nothing so later on he put that shit in his little rhyme or whatever throwing a subliminal jab.
 That shit is neither here nor there.

 "Protect Ya Neck" is featured on greatest hits compilations such as The RZA Hits, Disciples of the 36 Chambers and Legend of the Wu-Tang: Wu-Tang Clan's Greatest Hits, which contains the original, uncensored version known as the "Bloody Version".
 On his debut solo album, Return to the 36 Chambers: The Dirty Version, clan member Ol' Dirty Bastard would release a sequel track titled "Protect Ya Neck II the Zoo" featuring members of his own Brooklyn Zu rap collective.
 In 2000, Wu-Tang Clan would also release a sequel on their third album The W, called "Protect Ya Neck (The Jump Off)", which also features Cappadonna and Masta Killa in place of the then-incarcerated Ol' Dirty Bastard.

 The "Protect Ya Neck / Method Man" single made The Source's 100 Best Singles list.
-In September 2010 Pitchfork Media included the song at number 5 on their Top 200 Tracks of the 90s.
+In September 2010, Pitchfork included the song at number 5 in their Top 200 Tracks of the 90s.